Cobratoxin: Multiple sclerosis

 Multiple sclerosis, briefly MS, is an autoimmune disease of the central nervous system (CNS).
 The immune system attacks the CNS which leads to demyelination.
 Myelin forms a layer, the myelin sheath, around the axons and neurons.
 When this sheath is damaged the transport of action potentials will no longer work effectively.
 The cause of this disease is still unknown but there is a possible chance that the disease is induced or worsened by viral infection.
-It appears to be that cobra venoms such as cobratoxin have an ‘antiviral, immunomodulatory and a neuromodulatory activity’.
+It appears to be that cobra venoms such as cobratoxin have an 'antiviral, immunomodulatory and a neuromodulatory activity'.
 These properties make it a suitable candidate for a study in subjects with MS and contribute to the disease process.

 Lung cancer

 In 2009 promising results showed that the acetylcholine receptor plays an import role in developing lung cancer.
 Nicotine stimulates the tumor growth on our lungs.
 By binding to this receptor it activates some pathways which will block the apoptosis.
 As a consequence, unregulated cell proliferation occurs.
 This cell proliferation caused by nicotine could be blocked by using cobratoxin.
-Cobratoxin blocks the acetylcholine receptor because of the high affinity.
-Unfortunately, in 2011 this theory has been disproven and the original article was retracted for fabrication of results.
+Cobratoxin was at one time thought to block the acetylcholine receptor because of the high affinity; however, in 2011 this theory has been disproven and the original article was retracted for fabrication of results.
 Mice treated with cobratoxin did not show any significant reduction in tumor growth.
 The conclusion of these results, in contrast with earlier results, was that the acetylcholine receptor inhibitors neither suppressed growth of the lung tumors nor prolonged the lives of the mice.